izgebayyurt/izgebayyurt.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p align="justify">Hey there!
-My name is <b>İzge Bayyurt</b>, I am from Istanbul, Turkey, and I am currently a junior in <a href='https://www.colby.edu'>Colby College</a> in USA.
-I aim to work in the field of video game design by combining the technical skills that my education provides me with my artistic capabilities ranging from sketching to composing.
-Growing up, video games have been a huge part of my life; therefore, I intend to create games as a force to make an impact on people's lives.</p>
+My name is <b>Izge Bayyurt</b>, I am from Istanbul, Turkey, and currently residing in San Francisco, CA. I graduated from Colby College in May 2022 with a degree in Computer Science and I am looking for software engineering opportunities.</p>

 <p align="justify">In Colby's Computer Science department, students pursue a project-oriented curriculum, driving them to go beyond of the scope of in class material.
 In my first semester, I wrote a modified clone of the classic game 'Astroids' in Python as my final project.
 This experience led me to pursue a career in video game design.
 I also had a chance to participate in Bowdoin College's hackathon held in February 2019, where my friend Tyler Hanson and I won the 2nd place prize with our arcade game 'Marblz', written from scratch in 8 hours.</p>